Frequently Asked Questions

 Can I just join the celebration?

 - Absolutely!
 We are flexible at The Lord’s Place and welcome participants to join for all or part of the event.
-The celebration will be from 4 – 6 p.m.
+The celebration will start after the March at Centennial Park.

 What can I expect at the Celebration Point?

-- A celebration of course!
-Food, festivities, music, and a live program from 4:30 – 5:30 p.m.
+- A celebration, of course!
+Food, festivities, music, and a live program post March, from about 3 – 5 p.m.
 This celebration will showcase a common community belief that everyone deserves a home.
 You will hear from The Lord’s Place clients, staff, and community members who share that housing should be a basic human right.
-The program and festivities will conclude by 6 p.m.
+The program and festivities will conclude by 5 p.m.